Home

 Birds: Barn Swallow

 One of the most beautiful fliers in my memory bank is the Barn Swallow.
 Its colors and its grace are remarkable.
 I could watch them for hours.
-One of the images I have in my mind is a set of swallows flying below us, while we are on a bridge overlooking a stream in Rehoboth, Delaware.
-I imagine the the body of the swallow as it flashes those translucent tail feathers, ever-so-slightly altering direction and catching a bug in mid-flight.
+One of the images I have in my mind is a set of swallows flying below us, while we are on a bridge overlooking a stream in Rehoboth Beach, Delaware.
+I imagine the body of the swallow, as it flashes those translucent tail feathers, ever-so-slightly altering direction and catching a bug in mid-flight.

 Swallow01